jojozhuang/jojozhuang.github.io/_posts/2016-11-21-using-mongodb-in-shell.md

 ---
 layout: post
 key: blog
-title: "Using MongoDB"
+title: "Using MongoDB in Shell"
 date: 2016-11-21
-tags: [MongoDB]
+tags: [MongoDB, CRUD]
 ---

 > Tutorial for how to create database, collections and documents in MongoDB.